 - (a) Social workers should take responsibility and credit, including authorship credit, only for work they have actually performed and to which they have contributed. - (b) Social workers should honestly acknowledge the work of and the contributions made by others.

-5. Social Workers' Ethical Responsibilities to the Social Work Profession and research, active discussion, and responsible criticism of the profession.
+5. Social Workers' Ethical Responsibilities to the Social Work Profession

 5.01 Integrity of the Profession